Accreditation & Assessment

 Northwest Nazarene University has a long and distinguished history as an accredited institution, having first been accredited as a junior college in 1931, and subsequently as a four-year college in 1937.
 NNU has maintained its accreditation since that time and is accredited by the Northwest Commission on Colleges and Universities (NWCCU).
 Our most recent full-scale accreditation self-study report is linked below.

 This NWCCU accreditation process is currently represented by a seven-year cycle of written reports and visits by evaluation committees.
-During the present cycle of implementation, the seven-year cycle has been compressed to six years.
-The accreditation calendar for NNU is:
+In fall 2016, the institution completed its most recent seven-year cycle; in fall 2017, the institution began its new seven-year cycle of evaluation.
+The most recent self-evaluation reports are provided below.

 In addition to regional accreditation, some departments and programs are accredited by nationally-recognized specialized accreditation boards including the following: